Accurate Retraining-free Pruning for Pretrained Encoder-based Language Models: Proposed Method

 \subsection{Knowledge-preserving Mask Search (KPMS)}

-We describe our knowledge-preserving mask search in Algorithm~\ref{alg:kpms} based on the metrics in Section~\ref{subsec:i1}.
-The goal of KPMS is to find and prune the least important attention heads and neurons to preserve the knowledge of the PLM while satisfying the FLOPs constraint.
-The importance of the attention heads and neurons is measured by considering the amount of both predictive and representational knowledge.
-We first compute the amounts of knowledge $\mK_{head}^{pred}$ and $\mK_{head}^{rep}\in\mathbb{R}^{LH}$ for all attention heads, and $\mK_{neuron}^{pred}$ and $\mK_{neuron}^{rep}\in\mathbb{R}^{LN}$ for all neurons which is computed and averaged on the sample dataset $\mathbb{D}$ based on Equations~\eqref{eq:klm} and~\eqref{eq:khid3} where $L$ is the number of layers in the model (line 1).
-We set the amount of knowledge as 0 for the attention heads and neurons in the sub-layers which was pruned before.
-Then, we compute the score of each attention head and neuron by normalizing the weighted sum of the amounts of predictive and representational knowledge with a balance coefficient $\lambda$ as in Equations ~\eqref{eq:nscore} and ~\eqref{eq:hscore} (lines 2-3).
-We normalize the scores of attention heads and neurons by dividing them with $F_{head}$ and $F_{neuron}$, respectively. $F_{head}$ and $F_{neuron}$ are the numbers of FLOPs to compute the outputs of an attention head and a neuron, respectively.
-We multiply the scores $\mS_{head}$ of attention heads by the coefficient $\mu$ to consider the different importance of attention heads and neurons.
+We propose Knowledge-preserving mask search (KPMS), an accurate mask search algorithm which finds an accurate non-uniform pruning mask for each sublayer.
+In KPMS, we estimate the importance of each masked unit using the amount of knowledge in the masked unit to minimize the knowledge loss after pruning.
+We estimate the importance score not only in the target sublayer but also in the sublayers above the target sublayer to control the number of masked units to prune in the target sublayer, considering their global importance.
+KPMS is described in Algorithm~\ref{alg:kpms}.
+We begin KPMS by measuring the amount of knowledge in attention heads and neurons to estimate their importance score (line 1).
+We evaluate the amount of both predictive and representational knowledge in attention heads and neurons on the sample dataset $\mathbb{D}$ following Equations (\ref{eq:klm}) and (\ref{eq:kdhid2}). $\mK_{head}^{pred},\mK_{head}^{rep}\in\mathbb{R}^{LH}$ and $\mK_{neuron}^{pred}, \mK_{neuron}^{rep}\in\mathbb{R}^{LN}$ in Algorithm~\ref{alg:kpms} represent the vectors of the estimated amount of knowledge in all attention heads and neurons in the model, respectively, where $L$ is the number of layers, i.e. there are $L$ MHA sublayers and $L$ FFN sublayers.
+In detail, we set the amount of knowledge as 0 for the attention heads and neurons in the sublayers below the target sublayer, which was pruned in previous steps, in order to ignore them during the mask search.
+Then, we estimate the importance score of each attention head and neuron as the weighted sum of the amount of the predictive and representational knowledge with a balance coefficient $\lambda$ as in Equations ~(\ref{eq:score}) (line 2).
+We divide the scores of attention heads and neurons by their number of FLOPs ($F_{h}$ for attention heads and $F_{n}$ for neurons) in order to consider the amount of importance score per FLOP.
+We multiply the scores $\mZ_{head}$ of attention heads by another balance coefficient $\mu$ to reflect the different sensitivity between attention heads and neurons.